 We focus on civil litigation and consider our legal services provide great value for our clients.
-Take a look at our article on the type of legal work we do (and not do) and feel free to call us or make an appointment and utilise our free initial consultation to talk about your issues and find out why you might want to choose us to help you with your legal issues.
+Take a look at our article on the type of legal work we do (and not do) and feel free to call us or make an appointment to talk about your issues and find out why you might want to choose us to help you with your legal issues.

 DISCLAIMER: The above article was written at a specific point in time in the past and is provided as general guidance only.
 It is not intended to be specific legal advice to any person’s particular circumstances who may be reading it.
 We do not recommend you use this article as a replacement for obtaining proper legal advice on your issue and encourage anyone reading the article to obtain legal advice to ensure the above information and guidance remains valid and suits your particular circumstance.
 In our experience, there is no ‘one size fits all’ to legal problems!

 Unfortunately, we have had to close our physical office during the Covid-19 crisis which has caused extraordinary disruption with all staff needing to work from home (as best they can).